stefanspringer1/PipelineStepMacro/README.md

 The function must have the argument with inner-function name `execution` of type `Execution`.

-You can also provide a description of the test as argument to `@Step`:
+You can also provide a description of the test as an argument to `@Step`:

 ```swift
 @Step("printing hello")